Value: why data products are worth the effort

 Concrete value hypotheses and metrics (examples)

-Below are examples of value hypotheses that are easy to explain, and metrics that can be used without building a data warehouse to measure the data warehouse.
+Examples of value hypotheses that are easy to explain, and metrics that can be used without building a data warehouse to measure the data warehouse.

 Data productValue hypothesisMetrics (1-3)